Freddie Hubbard: Later life

 In the 1980s Hubbard was again leading his own jazz group – this time with Billy Childs and Larry Klein, among others, as members – attracting favorable reviews, playing at concerts and festivals in the US and Europe, often in the company of Joe Henderson, playing a repertory of hard bop and modal jazz pieces.
 Hubbard played at the Monterey Jazz Festival in 1980 and in 1989 (with Bobby Hutcherson).
 He and Woody Shaw recorded two albums as co-leaders for Blue Note and played live concerts together from 1985 to 1987.
 In 1987, he was a co-leader with Benny Golson on the Stardust album.

-In 1988, he teamed up once more with Blakey at an engagement in the Netherlands, from which came Feel the Wind.
+In 1988, he again teamed up with Blakey at an engagement in the Netherlands, from which came Feel the Wind.
 In 1988, Hubbard played with Elton John, contributing trumpet and flugelhorn and trumpet solos on the track "Mona Lisas and Mad Hatters (Part Two)" for John's Reg Strikes Back album.
 In 1990, he appeared in Japan headlining an American-Japanese concert package which also featured Elvin Jones, Sonny Fortune, pianists George Duke and Benny Green, bass players Ron Carter, and Rufus Reid, with jazz vocalist Salena Jones.
 He also performed at the Warsaw Jazz Festival, at which Live at the Warsaw Jazz Festival (Jazzmen 1992) was recorded.

-Following a long setback of health problems and a serious lip injury in 1992 where he ruptured his upper lip and subsequently developed an infection, Hubbard was again playing and recording occasionally, even if not at the high level that he set for himself during his earlier career.
+Following a long setback of health problems and a serious lip injury in 1992 when he subsequently developed an infection, Hubbard was again playing and recording occasionally, even if not at the level he set for himself during his earlier career.
 His best records ranked with the finest in his field.

+Death

+On December 29, 2008, Hubbard died in Sherman Oaks, Los Angeles, California, from complications caused by a heart attack he suffered on November 26.
+Hubbard's body was cremated, with his ashes given to his family.

 Legacy and honors

 In 2006, the National Endowment for the Arts accorded Hubbard its highest honor in jazz, the NEA Jazz Masters Award.

-On December 29, 2008, Hubbard died in Sherman Oaks, California from complications caused by a heart attack he suffered on November 26.

 Hubbard had close ties to the Jazz Foundation of America in his later years.
-He is quoted as saying, "When I had congestive heart failure and couldn't work, The Jazz Foundation paid my mortgage for several months and saved my home!
+The Jazz Foundation of America's Musicians' Emergency Fund took care of him during times of illness.
+He is quoted as saying: "When I had congestive heart failure and couldn't work, the Jazz Foundation paid my mortgage for several months and saved my home!
 Thank God for those people."
-The Jazz Foundation of America's Musicians' Emergency Fund took care of him during times of illness.
-After his death, Hubbard's estate requested that tax-deductible donations be made in his name to the Jazz Foundation of America.
+After his death, Hubbard's estate requested that tax-deductible donations be made in his name to the Jazz Foundation.